THE TOMB OF BLANCHE MORTIMER, LADY GRANDISON. ST BARTHOLOMEW CHURCH MUCH MARCLE

 IMG_3649.JPG

-Blanche was born around 1316, dying in 1347 and was the youngest daughter of the lst Earl of March, Roger Mortimer who rebelled against King Edward II.
-He and Queen Isabella were lovers and probably arranged the murder of Edward.
+Blanche (c.1316-1347) was probably born at Wigmore Castle and was the daughter of Roger Mortimer, Ist Earl of March (1287-1330) and Joan de Geneville, Baroness Geneville (1286–1356).
+Roger would go on to famously rebel against King Edward II.
+He and Queen Isabella were lovers and it has been speculated they may have arranged the murder of Edward whose death to this day is ‘shrouded in mystery’(1).
 Roger was eventually overthrown by Edward’s son, Edward III and executed, but that is another story.
-Blanche was married to Peter Grandison.
-He is not buried besides her but lies in Hereford Cathedral.
-Little is knows of their relationship but the meticulous care, craftsmanship and attention to detail lavished on the design and building of the tomb would indicate that Peter Grandison loved and missed his wife.
+Blanche was married to Sir Peter Grandison (d.1358) when she was 14.
+I was rather disappointed to find out he is not buried beside her but lies in Hereford Cathedral.
+Little is known of their relationship but the meticulous care, craftsmanship and attention to detail lavished on the design and building of the tomb would indicate that Peter Grandison loved and missed his wife.
 And there, atop her tomb, lies Blanche to this day.
-Her face, serene and lovely, her long gown hanging down gracefully in folds over the front of the tomb chest and her hands, beautifully carved, hold her rosary, although alas her little dog is missing his head.
+Her face, serene and lovely, her long gown hanging down gracefully in folds over the front of the tomb chest and her hands, beautifully carved, hold her rosary, although alas her little dog is missing his head although he still retains his collar adorned with bells and his long floppy ears.

 IMG_3664.JPG